Attempts to overturn the 2020 United States presidential election: During or after the Capitol attack

 Representative Adam Kinzinger (R-IL), as well as New York Attorney General Letitia James described the event as a coup attempt.
 On March 28, 2022, United States district court Judge David O. Carter ordered Attorney John Eastman to hand over documents to the house select committee.
 In the court's opinion, Judge Carter wrote that Eastman and Trump's campaign was "a coup in search of a legal theory".
 Later that day, US Representative Bennie Thompson (D-MS), chairman of House January 6th committee, read the relevant paragraph of Judge Carter's opinion into the committee record.
 Sen. Mitt Romney (R-UT) described the events as an "insurrection", language also echoed by President-elect Biden.

 Professors Inderjeet Parmar, Timothy D. Snyder, and scholars at the Brookings Institution called the event a coup and other academics describe the event as a self-coup.
+However, there is scholarship on the other side as well; post-January 6 scholarship is split about whether to include that event within the term "coup," some say yes, some say no. News reporting about scholarly opinions reflects that division.

 "Trump won" and "big lie"

 "Trump won" is a political slogan adopted by Trump supporters who, contrary to the election results, believe that Trump won the 2020 U.S. presidential election.
 These claims were described by former US Attorney General William Barr as "bullshit" in sworn deposition testimony, and are called a "big lie" by many, including Senator Mitt Romney.

 In the two weeks after the election, a large majority of Trump supporters thought the election was illegitimate.
 According to a September 2022 poll, 61% of Republicans still believed Biden won in 2020 due to "voter fraud".

 As of June 2021, some still believed that Trump would be restored to power by some extraordinary process, possibly later in 2021.
 These beliefs have led to calls for violence on social media, sparking concerns from the Department of Homeland Security about violence by right-wing extremists in mid-2021.
 A CNN/SSRS poll conducted in August–September 2021 found that Republicans' enthusiasm for voting in future elections was higher among those believing that "Trump won" and with holding that belief as central to their identity as Republicans.